cesarParra/expression/README.md

 - When extracting data out of child records through the `MAP` function, any null value is skipped.
 Take this into account when computing information using list functions.

+### The Configuration Object

+All endpoints also accept a configuration (`expression.Configuration`) object as the last argument.
+This object allows you to provide the following to the evaluator:

+* `sharing` - The sharing mode to use when querying data.
+See [Considerations](#considerations) for more information.
+* `printAst` - Whether to print the AST (Abstract Syntax Tree) of the expression being evaluated.
+Useful for debugging.
+* `customContext` - A map of custom variables to be used in the expression.
+  Anything provided through here will prefixed with an `@` symbol and will be available globally in the expression.
+  Notice this is different from using the `LET` function to define variables, as those are only available within the expression they are defined in.

 ## List Support